Ciiku-Kihara/EAST-AFRICA-FINANCIAL-INCLUSION-PROJECT/README.md

 - Finscope Uganda 2018. http://fsduganda.or.ug/finscope-2018-survey-report/

 ## Technologies Used
 I used Python to clean and analyze the data.
-I particularly used the Pandas library.
+I particularly used the Pandas and scikit-learn  libraries.

 ## Support and contact details
 If you run into any issues or have questions, ideas or concerns please do make a contribution to the code or